Everybody likes to talk about how much they’re contributing to their 401(k) plans or how much they should be contributing to their 401(k) plans.

-- In order to reach $1.25 million by age 65 (you’re currently 40), will require that you contribute 20% of your annual income, or $20,000 per year to your 401(k) plan.
-This assumes a 3% employer match, and a 7% annual rate of return on your investment.
+- In order to reach $1.25 million by age 65 (you’re currently 40), it will require that you contribute 20% of your annual income, or $20,000 per year, to your 401(k) plan.
+This assumes a 3% employer match and a 7% annual rate of return on your investment.

-In order to make his retirement goal, the 40-year-old in our example would need to hit (roughly) the following 401(k) balances at various ages in order to reach $1.25 million by age 65:
+In order to reach his retirement goal, the 40-year-old in our example would need to hit (roughly) the following 401(k) balances at various ages in order to reach $1.25 million by age 65:

 - At age 45, $110,000